 Sherels' career at Minnesota was also decorated with off-field accolades.
 As a senior, he was honored with the Neil Fredenburg Award for Courage and Love of the Game.
 As a junior, he was presented with the Carl Eller Award as the team's most outstanding defensive player and the Paul Giel Award for Unselfishness and Most Concern about the University of Minnesota.

-Sherels and his wife, Emily, have one daughter, Valerie, who was born in Texas, while the Gophers were in Houston for the 2012 Meineke Car Care Bowl.
+Sherels and his wife, Emily, have a daughter, Valerie, and a son, Quinton.
+Valerie was born in Texas, while the Gophers were in Houston for the 2012 Meineke Car Care Bowl.